Back to all blogs

 Food Allergy (IgE Mediated)

-Safety Warning: If you experience swelling of the lips, face, or throat, wheezing, difficulty breathing, or a sudden drop in blood pressure after eating, this is a medical emergency.
-You must call 999 or go to A&E immediately.
-Do not use an intolerance test if you suspect an acute allergy.
+Note: If you experience swelling of the face, wheezing, or difficulty breathing after eating, call 999 or go to A&E immediately.
+Do not use an intolerance test for suspected acute allergies.

 Food Intolerance (IgG Mediated)

-- Elevated (≥20): A strong reaction; this food may be a candidate for a temporary elimination trial.
+• Elevated (≥20): Strong reaction; candidate for a temporary elimination trial.

 Preparing for Your Blue Horizon Test

-- Order Online: Our kits are typically dispatched the same day if ordered by 1 PM (Monday–Friday).
-If you want to get started, see our sales enquiry / ordering page.
+1. Order Online: Kits are dispatched same-day if ordered by 1 PM (Mon–Fri).
+See our sales enquiry / ordering page.

-- Return via Post: Please note that our tests are typically sent and returned using a 2nd class envelope.
+3. Return via Post: Kits are returned using a 2nd class envelope.

 Practical Scenarios: What Should You Do?